iterative/dvc.org/content/blog/2021-10-05-extending-models-with-more-data.md

 ![plot of differences between model with just cats data and model with both cats and dogs data](2021-10-05/with-cats-and-dogs-data.png)

-There's definitely something happening with the validation metrics, so keep running experiments until you get your model tuned like you need it!
+The results you see line up with what is expected for the validation metrics based on how we added the data to the training set.
+Now you can keep running experiments until you get your model tuned like you need it!

 ## Conclusion